 -Stay thirsty my friends.

-Looks like a Slaughter and Gold collaboration from some mid-century ZINES workshop.
+Looks like a R. Slaughter and M. Gold collaboration from some mid-century ZINES workshop.